 The Committee shall be composed of the Director and the Assistant Director of International Programs, and members representing other areas of the University who shall be recommended by the director and, upon approval, appointed by the Vice President for Academic Affairs.

 -----5.
-Committee on Undergraduate Retention (VPAA/VPSL/Executive Director of Enrollment Management)
+Student Success Committee (VPAA/VPSL/Executive Director of Enrollment Management)

-This committee is charged with examining the curricular and co-curricular programs, services, and resources aimed to foster holistic development and student success, including but not limited to retention and graduation rates.
-This is accomplished by reviewing past and present retention programs, considering new retention initiatives, and recommending actions to improve retention-persistence.
-The Committee is composed of one faculty member from each of the divisions of the College, one faculty member each from the Schools of Business, Nursing and Applied Studies, three students selected by the Washburn Student Association, the Executive Director of Enrollment Management, the Assistant Dean of Student Success and Retention; a representative from each of the following areas: Assessment Committee, International Education, and Washburn Tech; the Director of Admissions, the Director of Financial Aid; the Dean of the University Libraries; the Director of Strategic Analysis and Reporting; the Director of Residential Living; the Director of Student Activities and Greek Life; the Director of Multicultural Affairs; the Director of Learning in the Community (LinC); the Director of Diversity and Inclusion; the Vice President for Student Life, and the Vice President for Academic Affairs.
+The Student Success Committee is charged with examining the curricular and co-curricular programs, services, and resources aimed to foster holistic development and student success, including but not limited to retention and graduation rates.
+This is accomplished by reviewing past and current initiatives, analyzing data, and recommending future actions.
+The Committee is composed of one faculty member from each of the divisions of the College; one faculty member each from the Schools of Business, Nursing and Applied Studies; three students selected by the Washburn Student Government Association; the Executive Director of Enrollment Management; the Assistant Dean of Student Success and Retention; a representative from each of the following areas: Assessment Committee, International Education, and Washburn Tech; the Director of Admissions; the Director of Financial Aid; the Dean of the University Libraries; the Director of Strategic Analysis and Reporting; the Director of Residential Living; the Director of Student Activities and Greek Life; the Director of Multicultural Affairs; the Director of Learning in the Community (LinC); the Director of Diversity and Inclusion; the Vice President for Student Life; and the Vice President for Academic Affairs.
 The Vice President for Academic Affairs will serve as Chairperson.

 This Committee is charged with the responsibility of reviewing policy and establishing minimum standards of the University regarding undergraduate academic grade requirements and scholastic deficiency.
 The Committee will act upon individual requests for reinstatement and continued probation.
-The Committee is composed of one faculty member from each of the divisions of the College, one faculty member each from the Schools of Business, Nursing and Applied Studies, three students selected by the Washburn Student Association, the Registrar (or designee), the Vice President for Academic Affairs (or designee), the Director of Financial Aid (or designee), the Director of Counseling Services, the Assistant Dean of Student Success and Retention, and the Associate Vice President for Student Life.
+The Committee is composed of one faculty member from each of the divisions of the College, one faculty member each from the Schools of Business, Nursing and Applied Studies, three students selected by the Washburn Student Government Association, the Registrar (or designee), the Associate Vice President for Academic Affairs (or designee), the Director of Financial Aid (or designee), the Director of Counseling Services, the Assistant Dean of Student Success and Retention, and the Associate Vice President for Student Life.
 The Associate Vice President for Academic Affairs (or designee) serves as Chairperson.

 -----7.
 Library Committee (Dean of Mabee Library)